 Moreover, all standard biometric technologies store files and run comparisons between the user and his/her setup file.
 Those files are either stored on the device, or on the Cloud.
 In cases of a hacking or a breach in a database, the files belonging to many users are compromised and lost.
 And this loss is permanent because one cannot obtain a new set of fingerprints, a new voice, or a new face.

 The most important is that the technology does not operate with any storage data system.
 The entirety of the identification and authentication process stays exclusively with the person that needs to be identified or to have a transaction authorized.
 No personal information is transferred to third parties for whatever reason, thus preventing said third party from sharing, selling, or using any private information out of context.

 Our team developed methods able to identify and neutralize any other physiological or behavioral signal in order to guarantee that only information sent by the brain is captured.
-When an individual holds a smartphone with our Touch Technology™, the authentication process takes place in 5 seconds by neutralizing other parts of the signal: physiological (heart beat), behavioral (individual’s pattern of motion) and contextual (being in a car or in a plane, for example).
+When an individual is authenticated using our Touch Technology™, the process takes place in 5 seconds by neutralizing other parts of the signal: physiological (heart beat), behavioral (individual’s pattern of motion) and contextual (being in a car or in a plane, for example).